 STOP initiated the campaign to encourage the Dunedin City Council to purchase for a Regional Park, the block of land that includes Harbour Cone (Hereweka) with subsequent recreational opportunities and the opportunity to protect its natural values, rather than risking further residential development.

-The Society obtains some income by selling postcards featuring aspects of the natural environment of the Peninsula.
+The Society obtains some income by selling copies of their field guide to the Otago Peninsula Birds.
+(See details below.
+These can be obtained directly from the Society or from various outlets on the Peninsula).
 We also regularly apply for a variety of grants for specific projects and welcome donations from people and organisations who wish to make a difference to a particular project.

 Working Bees & Contacts

-Practical Working Bees are held weekly on a Thursday morning.
-Another is on the last Sunday of the month from 10am till midday.
+Practical Working Bees are held every Tuesday, Thursday and Sunday morning.
+Check the times and locations through the contacts below.
 Other midweek and summer evening working bees are also held.
 A variety of activities are covered, including planting, weeding, pest plant control, and potting up seedlings.
 Beach clean ups are also organised.
 You may also have other skills that would add to the activities of our organisation.